mkudija/mkudija.github.io/reading-notes/_md/2023-05-24-The Art of Bible Translation.md

 ---
-aBibles: [The Art of Bible Translation]
+aliases: [The Art of Bible Translation]
 title: The Art of Bible Translation
 author: Robert Alter
 category: Bibles